 Arco-Valley Pearl

-Origin of name
+Origin of Name

 The 575-carat natural saltwater pearl with an ancient historical provenance dating back a thousand years to the 11th century A.D. and once owned by Chinese, Persian and Mongolian emperors, was eventually given as a gift to Marco Polo, the famous Venetian traveler and adventurer, by the Mongol Emperor Kublai Khan, the grandson of the mighty conqueror Genghis Khan.
 Marco Polo returned to Venice in 1295, with the pearl and other precious stones lavished upon him by the great Kublai Khan.
-After the death of Marco Polo in 1324, the course taken by the celebrated pearl is unclear, but the pearl undoubtedly remained in Europe, perhaps passing through the hands of some of the ruling monarchies of Europe, but eventually came into the possession of an aristocratic family of Austria, the Arco-Valleys, with whom it remained during the course of the 20th century, and from whom the pearl gets its name.
+After the death of Marco Polo in 1324, the course taken by the celebrated pearl is unclear, but the pearl undoubtedly remained in Europe, perhaps passing through the hands of some of the ruling monarchies of Europe, but eventually came into the possession of an aristocratic family of Austria and Bavaria, the Arco-Valleys, with whom it remained during the course of the 20th century, and from whom the pearl gets its name.

 Characteristics of the Pearl